I WONDER ABOUT REALITY.

 HAVE BOOTS FIXED PICK UP DRESS - Ester Spitz from “ES”

-The collaboration between Ester Spitz and Pim Kops, created between 1981 and 1983, belongs to a lineage of artistic exchanges where writing and photography intertwine to articulate the complexity of being.
+The collaboration between Ester Spitz and Pim Kops, created between 1981 and 1983, is situated within a lineage of artistic exchanges where writing and photography intertwine to articulate the complexity of being.
 Their work is deeply personal yet resonates with broader cultural currents of the time, when European art and literature sought to reconcile private experience with the shifting landscape of modernity.

-Ester Spitz’s writings, are a study drawn from her extensive journals, and offer a candid account of the self in formation.
+Ester Spitz’s writings, a study of journals, offer a candid account of the self in formation.
 They oscillate between confession and meditation, narrative and fragment—echoing a tradition of women diarists yet also moving toward something less easily categorized.
-Existential in tone, they probe identity, desire, and the search for meaning.
+These writings are existential in tone, probing identity, desire, and the search for meaning.

 Together, these writings and images construct a shared phenomenology of being.
-They are documents of youth and love but also records of an existential search that transcends biography.
-What we witness is not only a relationship captured in fragments but a cultural inquiry into intimacy and creativity in late-20th-century Europe.
+They are documents of youth and love, but also records of an existential search that transcends biography.
+What we witness is not only a relationship captured in fragments but also a cultural inquiry into intimacy, gender, and creativity in late-20th-century Europe.

 Four decades later, their reunion in this exhibition allows us to revisit the question Sontag posed: what does it mean to preserve an instant, to fix in language or image what is by nature ephemeral?
 In the case of Spitz and Kops, the answer lies not in permanence but in resonance.
 These works endure because they remain unfinished, open—inviting each reader and viewer to continue the dialogue.